frankaemika/docs/source/tutorial.rst

-After :doc:`setting up the required software <installation>`, the robot needs to be installed and tested. **Please read - in beforehand - through the documents shipped with the robot and follow the set-up instructions!**
+After :doc:`setting up the required software <installation>`, the robot needs to be installed and tested. **Please read through the documents shipped with the robot and follow the setup instructions before continuing any further!**

 Turning on the robot